-- Paper 1 Listening

-- Paper 2: Reading
+- Paper 1: Listening - ing Paper 2: Reading and Writing

-- Paper 3: Oral

-- Paper 4: Writing

-The department provides a range of opportunities for students to develop their interest in the subject: European Film Club; the UK Linguistics Olympiad; languages bake-off evenings; Onatti foreign language plays; German taster trip to Vienna (F Block); Middle School French trip to Opal Coast; Spanish Homestay to Valladolid; the Modern Languages Debating Society; advanced conversation sessions; and the chance to enter regular competitions.
+The department provides a range of opportunities for students to develop their interest in the subject: European Film Club; the UK Linguistics Olympiad; languages bake-off evenings; Onatti foreign language plays; German taster trip to Vienna (F Block); Middle School French trip to Opal Coast; Spanish Homestay to Valladolid; advanced conversation sessions; and the chance to enter regular essay and translation competitions.
+We also have a well-stocked Modern Languages library, which students are welcome to use.